akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 ## Could we do better without Google?

-gRPC-Web might be the practical choice, but it still leaves a lot to be desired.
+gRPC-Web might be the pragmatic choice, but it still leaves a lot to be desired.
 What if we were bolder?
 To _really_ improve upon gRPC, we'd use different protocols for streaming and request-response RPCs.
 The streaming protocol would be similar to gRPC-Web, but we'd bring the request-respose